-In this polluted world we have to be careful of what medicine we take as we are bombarded with chemicals every day, from every direction.
+In this polluted world, we have to be careful of what medicine we take as we are bombarded with chemicals every day, from every direction.
 I’ve been using herbal remedies ever since I can remember and I learned their secrets from my mother and grandmother.
-I try to pass on my knowledge and share my herbal remedies with every occasion I get since I truly believe we should pay more attention to what we put into our bodies.
+I try to pass on my knowledge and share my herbal remedies with every occasion I get since I genuinely believe we should pay more attention to what we put into our bodies.
 Most, if not all the herbs listed in this article can be procured by anyone so there shouldn’t be any need to go to the pharmacy.

 Herbal remedies for the winter season:

 Coughing is a reaction caused by irritant particles in the bronchial tubes.
 Depending on the cough you have and where is centered, you can use various herbal remedies to clear or ease the cough.
 Productive, chest coughs are usually followed by white, yellow or green phlegm, while an unproductive cough is dry and irritant.
 Bronchitis occurs when the lining of the lungs’ airways becomes inflamed, and the patient may experience a raised temperature.
 As a general remedy, thyme works really well.
 You should take 3 cups of infusion a day.

 For dry coughs in the throat and chest, you should use herbs such as Balm of Gilead, thyme, and licorice.
 Make an infusion using equal parts of balm of Gilead buds, thyme, and licorice powder.
 The recommended dosage is 1/3 cup six times a day.
 You can also make a tincture by mixing equal parts of each tincture and take 1 tsp up to 5 times a day with water.
 You should reduce the dosage as the cough eases.
 Important notice: If you are pregnant you should avoid taking licorice.